 What better way to brighten those chilly days than to get a box of fresh produce and food items from local farmers and vendors all winter long?

 What is Winter Harvest?

-Revolving list of produce and other goods depending on what is available such as: lettuce, cucumbers, bok choy, spinach, kale, collards, potatoes, sweet potatoes, onions, apples, honey, jam, mushrooms, corn meal, garlic, baked goods, squash, and herbs.
+It contains a dozen eggs, a loaf of bread, and a revolving list of produce and other goods depending on what is available.
+Some items we featured last year: lettuce, cucumbers, bok choy, spinach, kale, collards, potatoes, sweet potatoes, onions, apples, honey, jam, mushrooms, carrots, goat cheese, garlic, baked goods, squash, and herbs.

-All items are purchased from local farmers and vendors, most items are harvested the same day!
+All items are purchased from local farmers and vendors, most items are harvested the same day or the day before.

 How much is it?

 Full share box that is available bi-weekly from November through March = $350.00 for 10 boxes

 Half share box that is available once every four weeks = $175.00 for 5 boxes